Shadow and stability of quantum-corrected black holes: The quantum gravitational effects

-is satisfied for Schwarzschild BHs as well as quantum-corrected BH.
-The behaviors of photons in the effective spacetime of the quantum-corrected BH are plotted in Fig. \ref{fig:trajectory}.
-The left panel of Fig. \ref{fig:trajectory} depicts the total number of obits, and the right panel shows the trajectories of light rays surrounding the quantum-corrected BH.
+is satisfied for Schwarzschild BHs as well as quantum-corrected BHs.
+The behaviors of photons in the effective spacetime of the quantum-corrected BH with $k=0$ are plotted in Fig.~\ref{fig:trajectory}.
+The left panel of Fig.~\ref{fig:trajectory} depicts the total number of orbits, and the right panel shows the trajectories of light rays surrounding the quantum-corrected BH.

-Now we study the shadows of the two kinds of BHs surrounded by an optically and geometrically thin accretion disk on the equatorial panel of BHs, with an observer located at the north pole.
+Now we study the shadows of the two kinds of BHs surrounded by an optically and geometrically thin accretion disk on the equatorial plane of BHs, with an observer located at the north pole.
 Let us consider the simple case, where the emission originates from the accretion disk near BHs, and the emission intensity $I_{\nu}^{\rm em}$ depends only on the radial coordinate $r$.
 Here $\nu$ denotes the emission frequency in a static frame.
-It turns out that the observed intensity is related to the emission intensity by \cite{Gralla:2019xty}
+It turns out that the observed intensity is related to the emission intensity by~\cite{Gralla:2019xty}

 where $I_{\rm em}(r):=\int I^{\rm em}_\nu(r){\rm d}\nu$ is the integrated intensity, and $r_m(b)$ ($m=1,2,3,\cdots$) is the so-called transfer function describing the radial position of the $m$th intersection of the light ray and the accretion disk outside the horizon at $\phi=\frac{2m-1}{2}\pi$.
 Here the absorption and reflection of light by the accretion disk are neglected for simplify.
 For the case of $m > 3$, it turns out that the contributions from the corresponding photon rings to the total luminosity can be ignored.
 The first three transfer functions $r_m(b)$ ($m=1,2,3$) can be expressed as